medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 docker-compose up --build
 ```

-We will use docker-compose and Docker to start up our development environment.
+You will use docker-compose and Docker to start up our development environment.
 Running the above command will do the following:

-1. Build images for our Medusa project, a PostgreSQL database and a Redis server
+1. Build images for your Medusa project, a PostgreSQL database and a Redis server
-2. Run migrations for our newly created database
+2. Run migrations for your newly created database
-3. Seed our database with some entities, that will allow us to easily get started.
+3. Seed your database with some entities, that will allow you to easily get started.

    These include: